 The Unlucky One [alil ol-bakht] (1971) - (Shadia) original Egyptian film poster

 Pictured is a 27" x 39" original year Egyptian promotional poster designed by Hassan Mazhar Gasour to promote the 1952 119-minute Mohamed Abdel Gawad black-and-white film The Unlucky One [alil ol-bakht] starring Shadia based on story and dialogue by Zoheir Bakir with cinematography by Very Varkash.
-Plot summary: Hussein [Kamal Al-Shennawi], the son of Sheikh Abdel Rahman, went to Alexandria to receive knowledge.
+Plot summary: Hussein [Kamal Al-Shennawi], the son of Sheikh Abdel Rahman, went to Alexandria to study.
 There he met a singer and dancer named Bolbola [Shadia].
 He fell in love with her and was about to marry her.
 Bolbola's cousin Elham [Zomorda] met Hussein during a dance and later contrived to meet with him privately, where she discouraged him from marrying Bolbola because she was a girl with a past.
 She told him some disturbing lies about Bolbola, so for the moment Hussein gave up on her.
-A little while later Hussein's father lost his wealth and died and Elham became enamored of Hussin's cousin Monir [Mahmoud El-Meliguy].
+A little while later Hussein's father lost his wealth and died and Elham became enamored of Hussein's cousin Monir [Mahmoud El-Meliguy].
 She failed with this love, which caused her to collapse psychologically.
 She was taken to a mental hospital and Hussein had no choice but to leave Alexandria for Sudan to forget his pain.
-Bolbola was shocked by Hussein's trip and she drowned herself.
-Hussein returned to Egypt after a few years with a great longing to see Bobola.
+Bolbola was shocked by Hussein's trip and drowned herself.
+Hussein returned to Egypt after a few years with a great longing to see Bolbola.
 He was heartbroken when he learned she had died; then he met Bolbola's daughter [Shadia] and congratulated her on her engagement when he was told about it.

 Cast and crew: Mohamed Abdel Gawad, Kamal Al-Shennawi, Mahmoud El-Meliguy, Shadia, Ismail Yasseen, Zoheir Bakir, Very Varkash, Loutfi El Hakim, Zomorda, Naima Wasfy, Nour El-Demerdash, Sanaa Samih, Shafik Galal, Gamalat Zayed, Rashad Hamed, Abbas al-Wali, Abdel Hamid Badawi, Abdel Ghani al-Nagdi, Mohsen Hassanein, Ahmed Amer, Ragaa Mohamed, Soraya Hassan, Lola Abdou